nilshulth/audio2summary/README.md

 # audio2summary
 Uses OpenAI's whisper-1 model and gpt-3.5-turbo / gpt-4 to summarise audio recordings of meetings.
 If audio files are too big (over 25 MB) it automatically partitions them into smaller pieces.
+It will cache both transcriptions as well as the summary of all the pieces, since both of those take a long time to run and can be costly.

 When done it enters chat mode where you can ask the assistant about the contents of the meeting.